Mothers of Plaza de Mayo: Origins of the movement

-On April 30, 1977, Azucena Villaflor de De Vincenti and a dozen other mothers walked to the Plaza de Mayo in Argentina's capital city.
+On 30 April 1977, Azucena Villaflor de De Vincenti and a dozen other mothers walked to the Plaza de Mayo in Argentina's capital city.

 The original founders of the group were Azucena Villaflor de De Vincenti, Berta Braverman, Haydée García Buelas; María Adela Gard de Antokoletz, Julia, María Mercedes and Cándida Gard (four sisters); Delicia González, Pepa Noia, Mirta Acuña de Baravalle, Kety Neuhaus, Raquel Arcushin, and Senora De Caimi.

 When the disappearances began, each mother thought that their child's disappearance was a single unique case.
-Initially, the lack of media attention on the disappearances led the mothers to believe that they were alone in their plight.
-As each mother visited prisons, hospitals, and police stations searching for their children, they each began to notice other mothers who were also searching for their children.
+Initially, the lack of media coverage of the disappearances led the mothers to believe that they were alone in their plight.
+As each mother visited prisons, hospitals, and police stations searching for their missing children, they began to notice other mothers who were also searching for their children.
 The women began to realize that these disappearances were systematic, organized, and planned.

-Most of the women came from traditional working-class backgrounds and had limited knowledge of political processes.
-These women banded together to confront the regime as a unified front of mothers seeking answers about their missing children.
+While many of their adult children had become educated and politically active, most of the mothers came from traditional working-class backgrounds and had limited knowledge of political processes.
+But they banded together to confront the regime as a unified front of mothers seeking answers about their missing children.

-These women shared the experience of each having had at least one child who had been 'taken' by the military government.
-The mothers declared that between 1970 and 1980, more than 30,000 individuals became "Desaparecidos" or "the disappeared."
-These people were erased from public records with no government traces of arrests or evidence of charges against them.
+Each of the women had at least one child who had 'disappeared', sometimes known to have been arrested or detained, 'taken' the military government.
+The mothers declared that between 1970 and 1980, more than 8,500 individuals became "Desaparecidos" or "the disappeared".
+These people were erased from public records; no level of government had notes of arrests or evidence of charges against them.

-The women decided to risk a public protest, although gatherings of more than three people were banned, by linking arms in pairs, as if on a stroll just across the street from the presidential office building, the Casa Rosada (the Pink House).
-The mothers chose this site for its high visibility, and they were hoping for information on their whereabouts to recover imprisoned or to properly bury their children.
+The women decided to risk a public protest, although gatherings of more than three people had been banned.
+They linked arms and walked in pairs, as if on a stroll just across the street from the presidential office building, the Casa Rosada (the Pink House).
+The mothers chose this site for its high visibility.
+They hoped to gain information on their children's whereabouts to recover them from prison or to properly bury them if their deaths were acknowledged.

 The "disappeared" were believed to have been abducted by agents of the Argentine government during the years known as the Dirty War (1976–1983).
-Those whose locations were found, often had been tortured and killed and bodies disposed of in rural areas or unmarked graves.
+Those who were found had often been disposed in rural areas or unmarked graves; their remains showed evidence of torture and executions.